CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2023/week2/Rnaturalsci.md

 ## Week Two - September 12-16 - The R Language for Statistical Computing ' R for Natural Sciences

 R lectures have two tracks: Natural Sciences or Social Sciences.
 Please choose and complete only ONE track.
 The contents are very similar in terms of R concepts, but differ in the application.
 This is the Natural Sciences Track.
+You can find the presentations [here](https://github.com/CODATA-RDA-DataScienceSchools/Materials/tree/master/docs/DataAtlanta2023/week2)

 ### Video Lecture Guide R for Natural Sciences